icolsi47/icolsi47.github.io/registration.md

 | 4     | Foreign Delegates  | $300 USD             |

 Registration fee includes conference kit, lunch and tea coupons.
-Conference Registration fee is obligatory for all participants and should be sent in advance.
-We regret that we will not be able to accept late registrations. **The last date for registration is 22nd October 2025.**
+Conference Registration fee is obligatory for all participants and paper presenters and should be sent in advance.
+The last date for registration for paper presentation is *22nd October 2025.*

+Registration for only participation in the conference will remain open.

 Registration consists of a two-step process: